qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/data_binding/stores.rst

 The following code shows how to use the JSON data store.

 ::

     var url = "json/data.json";
     var store = new qx.data.store.Json(url);

 After setting the URL during the creation process, the loading will begin immediately.
 As soon as the data is loaded and converted, you can access the model with the following code.

 ::

     store.getModel();

 JSONP Store
 -----------

-The `JSONP <http://ajaxian.com/archives/jsonp-json-with-padding>`_ store is based on the <#JSON Store|JSON store> but uses a script tag for loading the data.
+The `JSONP <http://ajaxian.com/archives/jsonp-json-with-padding>`_ store is based on the :doc:`JSON store <#JSON Store>` but uses a script tag for loading the data.
 Therefore, a parameter name for the callback and an URL must be specified.

 The following code shows how to use the JSONP data store.

 ::

     var url = "json/data.json";
     var store = new qx.data.store.Jsonp(url, null, "CallbackParamName");